This post was originally written on September 15, 2011. One year prior to that no one had ever heard of me and I rarely saw a comment here on my blog.

-When I started my blog commenting journey I took a little advice from other people who were having great success with this.
+At the beginning of my blog commenting journey I took some advice from other people who were having great success with this.
 That advice to me was to visit everyone’s blog that left a comment on mine and return the favor to the best of your ability.
-I know I’ve done that.
+I did that for quite a number of years.

 - You’re only here for backlinks: